 Second and Third Bowls: Blood in the Sea and Rivers

-“They shed the blood of saints and prophets, and You have given them blood to drink — as they deserve.”
-(Revelation 16:6)
+“They have shed the blood of your saints and prophets, and you have given them blood to drink as they deserve.”

 Fourth Bowl: The Sun Scorches

-“They cursed the name of God… but refused to repent and glorify Him.”
+“They were seared by the intense heat and they cursed the name of God, who had control over these plagues, but they refused to repent and glorify him.”
 (Revelation 16:9)

 Fifth Bowl: Darkness on the Beast’s Throne